 What are robo advisors?

-Unlike flesh and blood investment managers, the term “robo advisor” usually means there is no direct human involvement in the advice rendered.
-Instead, advice is generated according to algorithms which have been devised based on the company’s own knowledge of markets and investing.
+As the word “robo” suggests, there is no direct human involvement in the advice rendered.
+Yet, every robo advisor is subtly different, because they use different algorithms based on the company’s knowledge of markets and investing.

-Robo advisors typically invest in ETFs.
+What they can do, though, is to help automate your international investments in a low-risk way, typically by helping you invest in ETFs (exchange-traded funds).
 These are funds that invest in a variety of assets, which might include stocks, bonds, gold and more.
 Most of the ETFs that robo advisors deal with are US or worldwide.

 What are the robo advisors in Singapore and how much are their fees?